EmmanuelVictor62/EmmanuelVictor62/README.md

 Co-founded and led the development of a student accommodation platform.
 Architected both backend APIs and frontend UI, with a focus on accessibility and user trust.

 ### 🔹 [Nectar App](https://github.com/EmmanuelVictor62/nectar-app)
-A sleek productivity app for journaling and scheduling.
-Uses Redux Toolkit for state management and TailwindCSS for styling.
-Built with component reusability and responsiveness in mind.
+A sleek grocery app.
+Built using React Native and Expo, uses Zustand for state management and Async Storage for managing data.
+_(Demo GIF included in the repo)_

 ### 🔹 [Chat App](https://github.com/EmmanuelVictor62/chat-app)
 Simulates a chatbot interface.
 Backend powered by Express and PostgreSQL, frontend with Next.js and Redux Toolkit.
 Includes form validation, request states, and mock bot responses.